NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

 \subsection{Analysis of the results}

-The experimental results of NACHOS on the three different datasets are presented in Table~\ref{tab:NACHOScifar10}, Table~\ref{tab:NACHOScinic10}, and Table~\ref{tab:NACHOSsvhn}.
+The experimental results of NACHOS are presented in Table \ref{tab:NACHOS_complete}.
 The column NAS specifies if the network is designed by a NAS procedure (yes) or not (no).
 The column B specifies the number of EECs (including the final exit).
-The column $F_M(\widetilde{x})$ shows the number of MACs in EE inference.
+The column $F_M(\widetilde{x})$ shows the number of MACs in EE inference \footnote{The number of Floating Point Operations (FLOPS), another popular metric regarding inference time, can be approximately computed by the number of MACs as $ \text{FLOPS} \approx 2 \times \text{MACs}$}.
 The column $F_A(\widetilde{x})$ shows the top1 accuracy in EE inference.
 The column $F_A(x)$ shows the top1 accuracy in inference by using only the backbone of the EENN.
-The column $\theta$ shows the thresholds of the EECs (apart from the last classifier not having a thresholding).
-The column U shows the exit ratios $U_i$ of the EECs.
+The column $\epsilon$ shows the thresholds of the EECs (apart from the last classifier not having a thresholding).
 The column Confidence shows the technique used to estimate the confidence in the prediction.

+Additionally, the computational costs $\gamma_i$, i.e., the amounts of MACs to process an input at the $i^{th}$ exit of an EENN, and the utilizations $U_i$, i.e., the exit ratios of the EECs, of the models presented in the aforementioned tables are reported in Table~\ref{tab:gammacosts}.
+We highlight that the costs of EEAlexnet and EEResnet20 are the same for SVHN, CIFAR-10, and CINIC-10 since they refer to the same model.

 We highlight that the high utilizations of some EECs in the presented experiments are due to the strong constraint on the computational demands.